Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 11. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
     - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from the future iterations of the tournament by the Tournament Management.
-    - Usage of any tools and programs that are against [osu!'s community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
+    - Usage of any tools and programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
-13. Failing to attend in more than two matches without a clear reason of absence will result in a blacklist for the next oSEAT instalment (oSEAT6).

 ### Tournament registration

 1. All interested players are required to register into the tournament individually.
    - In order to be eligible to play in the tournament, a player must either:
      - Have the flag of any of the ten [ASEAN member states](https://asean.org/about-asean/member-states/) (![][flag_BN] Brunei Darussalam, ![][flag_KH] Cambodia, ![][flag_ID] Indonesia, ![][flag_LA] Laos, ![][flag_MY] Malaysia, ![][flag_MM] Myanmar, ![][flag_PH] The Philippines, ![][flag_SG] Singapore, ![][flag_TH] Thailand, or ![][flag_VN] Vietnam) displayed on their profile, ***or***
-     - Be in possession of a valid primary national identity document (i.e. passport or ID card) issued by one of the aforementioned countries.
+     - Be in possession of a valid primary national identity document (i.e. passport or ID card) issued by any of the aforementioned countries.
 2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the Tournament Management.
 3. The list of players who are deemed to be eligible to compete in the tournament will be published by the Tournament Management after the Registration phase has ended.
-4. Testplayers, referees, and mappool selectors may not participate as players in this tournament.
+4. Referees and mappool selectors may not participate as players in this tournament.

 ### Round-specific rules